-Competition Pack cars look even more aggressive, thanks to their larger 20-inch multi-spoke forged alloy wheels and gloss black trim detailing, while on the CS there’s a CFRP bonnet, with a large centrally mounted air vent, a front splitter, larger cooling intakes and a rear diffuser fashioned from carbon fibre, along with a larger rear wing and a carbon-skinned roof, all of which goes to reducing weight by 32kg to 1,580kg.
+The Competition Pack cars look even more aggressive, thanks to their larger 20-inch multi-spoke forged alloy wheels, gloss black trim detailing and CFRP roof, while on the now discontinued CS there’s a carbon fibre bonnet, large centrally mounted air vent, a front splitter, larger cooling intakes and a rear diffuser fashioned from carbon fibre, along with a larger rear wing and a carbon-skinned roof.
+All of this goes to reducing weight by 32kg to 1,580kg.
 Finally, the limited-run (but now sold out) GTS adds matt paint, orange details and a huge rear wing, as well as a stripped-out interior with bucket seats and fabric door pulls.

-The standard car gets glossy, carbon-fibre detailing inside, with a widescreen 8.8-inch display for the iDrive system.
-There’s a head-up display on offer, too, with two configurable ‘M’ driving modes, while the seats give excellent support for faster driving thanks to inflatable side bolsters.
+Competition-spec cars get glossy, carbon-fibre detailing inside, with a widescreen 8.8-inch display for the iDrive system.
+There’s an optional head-up display on offer, too, with two configurable ‘M’ driving modes, while there's excellent support for faster driving thanks to heavily-bolstered front sports seats.
 Our only real criticism is that with some parts carried over from cheaper BMW saloons, the M4 doesn’t feel quite as special as some cars in this class.
-That said, the Competition Pack versions are given a lift courtesy of even more heavily bolstered front seats and seat belts that get the M Sports stripe woven into the webbing.
+That said, the Competition Pack versions are given a lift courtesy of high-gloss Shadowline exterior trim, clear indicator lenses and black M Sport tailpipes

 As with other 4 Series Convertible variants, the drop-top M4 gets a three piece folding metal hardtop.
 Yet while the set-up delivers coupe-like refinement and security when raised, it’s slow to operate, adds weight and eats into boot space.